It can be confusing figuring out whom to contact with questions about registration. We hope you find the information below helpful.

 Hebrew College has partnered with Parchment to allow current and former students to obtain official electronic transcripts to be sent to themselves or a third party in a secure manner.
+All students who have taken academic courses for credit, whether in a degree program, as a non-degree student, or in a gap-year program, will use Parchment to request official transcripts.
+Students from Prozdor High School Learning programs may also use Parchment to request Prozdor transcripts.

 The fee for an official electronic transcript is $10.00.
 Payment will be collected on the Parchment site at the time of transcript order.
 Please note that additional fees may be charged for mailing paper transcripts and for transcripts being mailed internationally.